Why Behaviour Change Is the Missing Link in Nutritional Therapy, and Why Zest4life Is Investing £250,000 to Help Practitioners Lead the Future

 Why Zest4life Is Evolving to Focus More on Behaviour Change

-Zest4life has been at the forefront of behaviour change since 2007 and over 600 Nutritional Therapists have completed our popular six-week Introduction to Health Coaching Skills training course.
+Zest4life has been at the forefront of behaviour change since 2007.
+Over 600 Nutritional Therapists have completed our popular six-week Introduction to Health Coaching training course and thousands more have benefited from our business training and mentoring .

 This evolution is not about leaving business mentoring behind.
 It’s about focussing on what we know makes the BIGGEST difference to Nutritional Therapists for the reality of practice today, and the future of the profession tomorrow.